alexharri/website/posts/structural-typing.md

 });
 ```

 This idea is explored in this fantastic post by Evan Martin: [Interfaces generally belong with users](https://neugierig.org/software/blog/2019/11/interface-pattern.html).
 I highly recommend giving it a read!
+It changed how I write and think about TypeScript code.